 The department offers both a three-year BEng programme and four-year integrated Master's MEng programme in Computing.
 Both degree programmes involve substantial group and individual project work.
-The MEng programme includes an industrial placement and also the opportunity to study more research-focused modules in the fourth year.
+The MEng programme has the added benefit of an industrial placement, and in your final year of your programme you will be able to choose from a range of Master's level elective modules and gain further exposure to cutting-edge research problems in computing.